 An Unequaled Location for Study and Research

-Students have access by mass transit to the homes of two major orchestras (National Symphony Orchestra and Baltimore Symphony) and numerous cultural centers, including the Kennedy Center, the Smithsonian Museums, the National Gallery, Walters Art Museum, and the Corcoran and Kreeger Museums.
-World-class research facilities in the area include the Library of Congress (the world’s second-largest library in collection size), the Smithsonian Institution (which also houses Smithsonian Folkways Records), the Folger Shakespeare Library, and the National Archives and National Archives II.
+Students have access by mass transit to the homes of two major orchestras (National Symphony Orchestra and the Baltimore Symphony) and numerous cultural centers, including the Kennedy Center, the Smithsonian Museums, the National Gallery, and the Walters Art Museum.
+World-class research facilities in the area include the Library of Congress (the world’s second-largest library in collection size), Smithsonian (which also houses Smithsonian Folkways Records), Folger Shakespeare Library, National Archives, and National Archives II.
 The University has recently established a partnership with the Phillips Collection of modern art, and the School of Music plays an important role in this partnership.

 World Music Ensemble Directors